eec289q-f23/Tutorials/SSH.md

 ## Login

-Once you've copied the private SSH key (either via `ssh-copy-id` for your own server, or uploading to a website for GitHub/HPC2) you should be able to login.
+Once you've copied the public SSH key (by uploading to a website for GitHub/HPC2, or via `ssh-copy-id` for most other servers) you should be able to login.
 Note for HPC2 it may take a day or two for the account to become active.
 See [HPC2](./HPC2.md) for more info on HPC2.

 Here are some HPC2 examples.
 The shorthand version (e.g. `ssh hpc2`) only works if you've made the changes to `~/.ssh/config` above.